mxr576/d7to8/d8/d8batch/README.md

 **d8batch.module**

-Since Batch API has not changed at all in the Drupal 8, the real value of this module could be found elsewhere, for example in the `_d8batch_batch_operation()` function.
+Since Batch API has not changed at all in Drupal 8, the real value of this module could be found elsewhere, for example in the `_d8batch_batch_operation()` function.
 This function contains the demonstration of how to use [the new http client](https://www.drupal.org/node/1862446), called